CalvinNeo/ATP/docs/features.md

 Nagle's algorithm inhibit the sending of new TCP segments when new outgoing data arrives from the user if any previously transmitted data on the connection remains unacknowledged.
 ATP use `ATPSocket::cur_window_packets` to control numbers of the in-flight packets which haven't been acknowledged.
 Nagle's algorithm is enabled when `cur_window_packets = 1`.

+# Reuse address
+Every ATP socket has a distinct sock\_id, multiple ATP sockets can read/write bi-directionally through the same UDP socket.
+Thus when a ATP Socket is destructed, it will not wait very short TIME\_WAIT time.

 # Traffic control
+## Peer's window
 a Sliding Window Protocol implementation is provided in ATP.

+## Congestion window